Gravitational-wave imprints of Kerr--Bertotti--Robinson black holes: frequency blue-shift and waveform dephasing: Conclusion

-Finally, these dynamical modifications manifest as substantial dephasing in the time-domain waveform.
-The magnetic enhancement of the orbital frequency leads to a pronounced increase in the gravitational-wave energy flux \((\dot{E}_{\rm GW} \propto \Omega_\phi^{10/3})\), driving an accelerated inspiral.
-The resulting accumulated phase difference, together with the blue-shifted cutoff frequency at plunge, constitutes a characteristic signature for future space-based detectors such as LISA, TianQin, and Taiji.
+Third, these dynamical modifications manifest as substantial dephasing in the time-domain waveform.
+The magnetic enhancement of the orbital frequency leads to a pronounced increase in the gravitational-wave energy flux ($\dot{E}_{\rm GW} \propto \Omega_\phi^{10/3}$), driving an accelerated inspiral.
+Our quantitative analysis of the accumulated phase difference over the final year of inspiral demonstrates that this environmental signature is detectable by space-based detectors like LISA for magnetic fields as weak as $B \sim 10^{-4}$.
+Moreover, for the astrophysically realistic upper bound of $B \sim 10^{-2}$, the magnetic imprint dominates the dynamics to such an extent that the signal becomes distinguishable from vacuum waveforms within a timescale of hours, providing a highly robust observational channel.